smartinternz02/SPS-10529-Smart-Fashion-Recommender/README.md

-# FashionShopApp
+# Smart Fashion Recommender
-Fashion Shop App is an e-commerce website project that I developed :girl:.
+Smart Fashion Recommender is an e-commerce website project that I developed :girl:.
 The backend was written by Flask (Python) and the frontend used Bootstrap.
 In addition to an easy-to-use and robust web interface, I also integrated some AI technologies :robot: to make the project unique.
 For example, there is a recommendation system to provide useful feedback on what a user might potentially want to buy, based on their previous choices.
 A chatbot is also available to provide a sense of personalized shopping and seamless service.
 I plan to implement even more interesting features as future work.
 Scalable and adaptive, this website can be used by a wide range of e-commerce businesses.
 Please give me :star: if you find it useful.
 # Demo
 <b>Link to demo</b>: Coming soon.
 <br/>